 3. China

-Breakfast in China is a lot like lunch or dinner.
-It can consist of noodles, rice, sticky chicken, fried veggies, dim sums, steamed buns, and hot soups like congee.
+China being a large country, breakfast can look different from region to region.
+With vegetables, meat and noodles included in the breakfast menu, breakfast in China is a lot like eating lunch or dinner.
+It consists of noodles, rice, sticky chicken, fried veggies, dim sums, steamed buns, and hot soups like congee.
 However, one common feature is fried dough sticks (called you tiao), which are meant to be dipped in warm soy milk.

 4. Colombia

-There are many regional varieties to Colombian breakfasts.
+If you are exploring breakfast food ideas, there are many regional varieties to Colombian breakfasts.
 However, two popular dishes are arepas (dense, slightly sweet corn cakes) served with butter, or eggs, meat, and jam, and the changua (an egg, cheese, and milk soup).
+Beans and rice are everyday items for dinner, so the leftovers are reheated and served with arepa and changua for breakfast.
+A traditional Colombian breakfast also calls for a strong cup of coffee to kick start a busy day.

 Also read: Amazing traditional Colombian Dishes you must try.